 - Davis Student Chapter: $5/quarter ($15/year)

 - UC Santa Barbara: $5/year

 TWS, the international organization has many membership options including regular, student, retired, commercial, international, and government agency.
+If you do not pay TWS dues, you are a Section Associate member.
+You can vote on Section business and attend Section events at member prices, but you cannot become an officer or chair a committee.
 To see membership options and rates please visit the TWS membership page.

 The Western Section strives to provide services to the all wildlife professionals that represent the diverse populations of our Section area.
 In order to assess how well we are doing, we ask for your voluntary information on our membership forms.
 We use the following codes: